get-convex/migrations/README.md

 });
 ```

+Migrations allow you to define functions that run on all documents in a table
+(or a specified subset).
+They run in batches asynchronously.

+The steps for doing a migration typically look like:

+1. Modify your schema to allow old and new values.
+Typically this is adding a
+   new optional field or marking a field as optional so it can be deleted.
+   As part of this, update your code to handle both versions.
+2. Define a migration to change the data to the new schema.
+3. Push the migration and schema changes.
+4. Run the migration(s) to completion.
+5. Modify your schema and code to assume the new value.
+   Pushing this change will only succeed if all the data matches the new schema.

 See [below](#usage) and [this article](https://stack.convex.dev/migrating-data-with-mutations) for more information.

-### Convex App
+## Pre-requisite: Convex

-You'll need a Convex App to use the component.
-Run `npm create convex` or
+You'll need an existing Convex project to use the component.
+Convex is a hosted backend platform, including a database, serverless functions,
+and a ton more you can learn about [here](https://docs.convex.dev/get-started).

-follow any of the [Convex quickstarts](https://docs.convex.dev/home) to set one up.
+Run `npm create convex` or follow any of the [quickstarts](https://docs.convex.dev/home) to set one up.

 ## Installation